AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 While holding this Shamisen, you gain a +2 bonus to Spell Attack Rolls and to the Saving Throws DCs of your Bard spells.

-In addition, immediately after you cast an Abjuration, Enchantment, or Illusion spell using a Spell Slot while holding this Shamisen, you can gain the Invisible condition for 1 minute and leave behind an exact illusionary duplicate of yourself in your current space.
+In addition, immediately after you cast an Abjuration, Enchantment, or Illusion spell using a Spell Slot while holding this Shamisen, you can gain the Invisible Condition for 1 minute and leave behind an exact illusionary duplicate of yourself in your current space.
 To all senses the illusion is perfectly lifelike, though physical interaction with it causes it to disappear.
 The illusion also disappears when you become visible.
 While it persists, all creatures assume the illusion is you for any feature that relies on your location, such as if you have given a creature the Frightened Condition.
 You can use this feature a number of times equal to your Charisma modifier, and you regain all expended uses when you finish a Long Rest.

 {{pageNumber,auto}}
 {{footnote PART 1 | THE INFINITE LIBRARY}}